 Let’s allow Mr. Vonnegut to close this article with a lovely quote about his (our) city:

-“All my jokes are Indianapolis.
-All my attitudes are Indianapolis… if I ever severed myself from Indianapolis, I would be out of business.
-What people like about me is Indianapolis.”
+“All my jokes are Indiana.
+All my attitudes are Indiana… if I ever severed myself from Indiana, I would be out of business.
+What people like about me is Indiana.”

 – Kurt Vonnegut, 1986